How to adopt an attitude of gratitude during tough times

 Write a thank-you letter

 Was there a teacher in high school who recommended a book that changed your life?
 Did you ever have a neighbor who knocked on your door to welcome you when you moved to a new town and didn’t know anyone?
 Even if the good deed occurred years or decades ago, write them a letter of thanks, suggests Emmons.
-Even better—call them or meet in person (socially distanced, of course) to read it out loud.
+Even better—call them or meet in person to read it out loud.
 And then write two more: One 2009 study published in the Journal of Writing Research found that writing three different thank-you letters of about one page each was enough to make a significant change in levels of gratitude and happiness.

 Give back to others